akaihola/ipython_pytest/README.rst

 This little IPython extension gives you the ability to run tests using Pytest in an IPython Notebook.

-**Note:** There are now better and more actively maintained tools to achieve this, as well as an open Pytest feature request for supporting notebooks:
+**Note:** There are now better and more actively maintained tools to achieve this.
+There was also a rejected Pytest feature request for supporting notebooks - see the discussion for interesting details about this challenge:

 - jupyter-pytest-2_
 - ipytest_